#1 Ranked Children’s Hospital by U.S. News & World Report

-The Bladder Exstrophy Program at Boston Children’s Hospital cares for children with bladder exstrophy (also called exstrophy of the bladder or classic bladder exstrophy) and supports their families.
+The Bladder Exstrophy Program at Boston Children's Hospital specializes in the care of children with bladder exstrophy, a rare, complex birth defect - also known as exstrophy of the bladder or classic bladder exstrophy, involving the urinary, reproductive and intestinal tracts, as well as the musculoskeletal system.

 If your child has bladder exstrophy, or if there is a suspected diagnosis, our clinicians provide the latest innovative treatments.
 We also provide psychosocial and emotional support for you and your child as you cope with the challenges of this condition.
 After surgical repair, we closely monitor your child's development, growth and overall health, with particular attention to bladder and kidney function.